-Aaron completed a Bachelor of Arts (First Class Honours) in International Relations and Geography at the Australian National University in 2017.
+Aaron holds a Bachelor of Arts with First Class Honours in International Relations and Geography from the Australian National University.
 Aaron's Honours thesis investigated how legal disputes under the World Trade Organisation overlap with environmental policy.

 Aaron is Co-Convenor and Lecturer of ENVS3020/6307: Climate Change Science, Society, and Policy, and is a Research Affiliate at the Centre for the Study of Existential Risk at the University of Cambridge.